chakravartiraj/unsloth/.github/ISSUE_TEMPLATE/bug_report.md

 1. **Environment Setup:**
    - OS: [e.g., Ubuntu 20.04]
    - Python Version: [e.g., 3.8.10]
-   - Frameworks/Libraries: please paste output of `pip freeze` here
+   - Frameworks/Libraries: please attach the output of `pip freeze`: run `pip freeze > my_env.txt` then attach the file to this issue.
    - `colab` / script - was this run in `colab` or as a script?

 2. **Dataset Details:**